 Another myth related to “water contact” is the belief that taking in plain water can result in excessive cooling of the body or may lead to water preservation inside a mother’s body.
 The reality is that drinking water can drain harmful substances because new mothers undergo hormonal changes that result in extreme sweating.
 To avoid any problem, make sure that the water the mother takes is boiled water or brewed Red Dates Tea (a confinement beverage).

 3. Avoid Reading anything or Crying

 Women are advised not to read because the belief is that the liver, which affects the eyes, is weakened after childbirth.
 Hence reading may affect the mother’s sight due to the stress imposed on her eyes.
 The same belief is attached to crying.
 During confinement, many women face post-natal depression, and would be facing this problem of crying.
 However, no substantial evidence has been found to support this claim.
-This is because childbirth can lead to blood loss, which has negative impacts on the eyes.

 4. Avoid Alcohol

 Confinement nannies in China do not allow mothers to consume alcohol during their pregnancy because they believe alcohol can disproportionately warm the body by boosting blood circulation.
 This myth is somehow beneficial to follow – not because of the body warming worry, but it is still best to avoid consuming high alcohol content in your confinement diet during confinement.
 This is especially for new mothers who can transfer alcohol to their new-borns during breastfeeding.
 So, the safest precaution is to lessen alcohol beverages and dishes.
 Confinement nannies in Singapore follows this myth, however, their advice would be to not breast feed baby directly after consuming meals with alcoholic content or beverage.
 Waiting a minimum of 2 hours after the consumption is advisable.